 - Faster treatment

-Dr Hegarty is a very experienced user of removable braces and provides them to children to manage a range of issues.
+Dr Kekus is an experienced user of removable braces and provides them to children to manage a range of issues.

 The advantages of removable braces include: